-Our resource includes a great number of regulatory variants significantly associated with brain transcriptional and epigenomic activity: >5 million expression QTL for gene expression and >5 thousand chromatin QTL for histone modification signals.
-We also compared them with existing QTLs databases.
-We found that these variants cover a larger fraction of disease-associated brain GWAS SNPs than any previous analyses, suggesting potential molecular targets for these associations (xx% for SCZ, xx% for BP, ASD,).
+Our resource includes a great number of regulatory variants significantly associated with brain transcriptional and epigenomic activity: >5 million expression QTL for gene expression, >5 thousand chromatin QTL for histone modification signals, and xxx splicing QTLs for alternative splicing patterns.
+We also compared them with existing QTLs databases and subdivided our QTLs into different functional categories, mainly including the disease GWAS SNPs, the SNPs breaking the TF binding sites, etc (Table/Figure xxx).
+For example, we found that these variants cover a larger fraction of disease-associated brain GWAS SNPs than any previous analyses, suggesting potential molecular targets for these associations (xx% for SCZ, xx% for BP, ASD,).
 We also evaluated the overlap of eQTLs with cQTLs and found that XX% of cQTLs are overlapped with eQTLs.
 The SNPs in cis-eQTL list(Cis-eSNPs) were enriched within XXXX, and depleted XXXXXX (Fig. X).
 We examined the enrichment of most significant eQTLs per gene in Roadmap Epigenomics Consortium and ENCODE enhancers across XX human tissues and cell lines.
 Cis-eQTL were enriched for enhancer sequences present in brain tissues and the strongest enrichment is observed in DLPFC enhancers.
 We also calculate the enrichment of cis-QTLs on GWAS SNPs of brain related disorders (schizophrenia, bipolar disorders and parkinson’s disease) and non-brain related disorders (CAD, asthma and type 2 diabetes ).
-Cis-QTLs have more significant enrichment for GWAS SNPs of brain related disorders than the ones of non brain related disorders.
+Cis-QTLs have more significant enrichment for GWAS SNPs of brain related disorders than the ones of non-brain related disorders.

 Single cell analysis and deconvolution explain gene expression changes across adult phenotypes [[should we move up??]]

 One issue with the changes of gene expression in our brain tissue samples is whether the changes are driven by a particular cell type or different cell-type populations.
 To address this tissue, we integrated the single cell gene expression data to discover the expression changes of brain tissue genes across various cell types including both neuronal and non-neuronal.
-The current single-cell sequencing technology suffers from the low capture efficiency [PMCID: PMC4758375, PMCID: PMC4132710].
-Due to this reason, the single-cell sequencing will only measure a small fraction of cellular transcriptome as the final sequencing library only contains a subset of input materials.
-Furthermore, the limited amount of RNA molecules in single cell makes it even harder to capture the weak signals, which makes the data sensitive to technical noise.
-Therefore, it remains challenging to reliably quantify the low-abundant transcripts/genes and interrogate the biological variations using single-cell sequencing technology.
-Though limitations, it is still worthwhile using the biomarker genes with strong expression signals in single cell to deconvolve the gene expression data of individual tissues over both novel and known cell types to find the cell populations for individuals, and relate to the individual phenotypes.
+Though single cell remains challenging to reliably quantify the low-abundant transcripts/genes and interrogate the biological variations using single-cell sequencing technology, it is still worthwhile using the biomarker genes with strong expression signals in single cell to deconvolve the gene expression data of individual tissues over both novel and known cell types to find the cell populations for individuals, and relate to the individual phenotypes.
 We found that the gene expression changes across adult brain phenotypes at the tissue level can more easily be explained by the changes of cell populations.

-First, we integrated the single cell RNA-seq data for ~900 cells from PsychENCOCE, ~3000 neuronal cells with 8 excitatory and 8 inhibitory types from Lake’s 2016 paper, and ~400 cells including 5 non-neuronal types, astrocytes, endothelial, microglia, oligodendrocytes and OPC.
+First, we integrated the single cell RNA-seq data for ~800 cells from PsychENCOCE, ~3000 neuronal cells with 8 excitatory and 8 inhibitory types from Lake’s 2016 paper, and ~400 cells including 5 non-neuronal types, astrocytes, endothelial, microglia, oligodendrocytes and OPC, and xxx novel cell types in embryonic and fetal tissues.
 We then compared these single cells based on the (biomarker) gene expression similarity using tSNE, and found that the same-type cells generally can be clustered together (Figure xxx).
 In particular, xx% PsychENCODE cells have been found to cluster together with known cell types (xx% neuronal, xx% non-neuronal, details in supplement).
 In addition, xx% PsychENCODE cells form their own clusters, away from known cell types, suggesting that the potential novel cell types found by PyschENCODE for brain tissues.
+We also include these single cell data and cell-type biomarker genes in the resource.